g13nn/Email-Framework/README.md

 # Email-Framework
 ##### Version 1.0.1

-The HTML email framework developed to help you build bulletproof responsive HTML email templates.
-Choose from grid options or pre-built modules to build your templates, including a complete module & grid master template.
+The HTML email framework developed to help you build bulletproof responsive HTML email templates by coping & pasting the grid options or pre-built modules to build your templates, including a complete module & grid master template.
 This HTML email framework support's over 40+ email clients and has been thoroughly tested using Litmus.

 ##Getting Started